Facebook transcribed users' audio and passed it on — report | DW | 14.08.2019

 Facebook has tested their transcription tool by having outside contractors listen to audio recordings of their users, US media reported on Tuesday.

+The practice, which was first reported by Bloomberg, involved the users of Facebook Messenger.
+The social media giant sent audio of anonymous conversations to at least one California-based company where human employees would listen and transcribe it.

+Facebook has since said it stopped transcribing the audio recordings.
 “Much like Apple and Google, we paused human review of audio more than a week ago,” the company said to Bloomberg on Tuesday.

-The practice, which was first reported by Bloomberg, involved the users of Facebook Messenger.
-The social media giant sent audio of anonymous conversations to a California-based company where human employees would listen and transcribe it.

 Facebook has long dismissed the rumors that it was listening to users' private conversations in order to target them with ads.